Where to Eat on Oahu: My Favorite Spots

 Famous for their acai bowls and charming, tropical aesthetic, this place is just a day dream.

-The original shack is across from Sunset Beach, but I would go to the one across from Sharks Cove.
+The original shack across from Sunset Beach has been closed, but the location across from Shark’s Cove is just as cute.
 There’s more parking, and they have more space so there are places to sit plus they have a slightly bigger menu.

 I always get a bowl (they have a variety besides just acai), but their avocado toast is phenomenal as well.